tc39/proposal-ptc-syntax/README.md

 ## Proposal

 This proposal wishes to advance a syntactic opt-in for tail calls.
 Presented above is one likely alternative: `return continue`.
 The `return continue` statement indicates that what follows is a tail call and thus should not grow the stack.
-Using `return continue` with a non-tail call can be syntax error in most cases (eg. `return continue 1 + foo()` would throw early). `return continue` would also enable errors or warning for syntactically proper tail calls that cannot be guaranteed to not grow the stack, for example cross-realm calls in FireFox (see #2).
+Using `return continue` with a non-tail call can be syntax error in most cases (eg. `return continue 1 + foo()` would throw early). `return continue` would also enable errors or warning for syntactically proper tail calls that cannot be guaranteed to not grow the stack, for example cross-realm calls in FireFox.
 Additionally, developers opting to use `return continue` can manage the complexity of elided stack frames and thus less invasive solutions (or, perhaps, no solution) is required for debugging scenarios, and the semantics of existing code is maintained.

 ### Syntax Alternatives